witnessmenow/ESP32-Cheap-Yellow-Display/cyd.md

 ## My CYD has two USB ports

-The original CYD only has a micro USB port, but there is a device that is also labelled a *ESP32-2432S028* that has two USB ports, one micro USB and one USB-C.
+The original CYD only has a micro USB port, but there is a device that is also labelled a _ESP32-2432S028_ that has two USB ports, one micro USB and one USB-C.

-If an extra USB port was the only difference, there would be no problems, but unfortunately that is not the case.
+Having an additional USB port would be a minor problem if that was the only difference, but unfortunately the display also works differently, the colours are inverted on the display.

-The display is also different on these boards, so it requires a different config file
+It can be fixed in a couple of ways:

+- Use platformio - The examples on the Github have all been updated so they can be used with platformio, and you can simply select CYD or CYD2USB and it will just work
+- Use the CYD2USB specific User_setup.h that is on the repo, you can now use all the examples like normal
+- Invert the display at the code level using the `tft.invertDisplay(1);` method

 Ideally we would just not call it a CYD, but it seems to be a very popular board, so I think it would be too confusing to not handle it.